-- 3.2.1.
-Applications for the 2024-2025 academic year begins1st September 2023. - 3.2.2.
-To apply you need to complete the local authority's (LA) common application form (CAF) and submit this directly to the LA / academy by the deadline, 31 October.
-Please see link below: - https://admissions.stoke.gov.uk/CitizenPortal_LIVE/en - 3.2.3.
+- 3.2.3.
 Late applications will not be considered until all other applications have been reviewed. - 3.2.4.
 All offers of secondary places will be made through the LA.
-The academy will not contact parents about the outcome of their application until the offer from the local authority has been received.
+The academy will not contact parents about the outcome of their application until the offer from the LA has been received.
 All offers will be made on the secondary national offer day (1 March or the next working day).

 3.3.
-Selection criteria
+Admissions criteria